 The Growth Readiness Scorecard is the qualifier.
 It exists because IGP only takes two new clients a month, and the worst outcome is taking the wrong client.
 The scorecard surfaces fit before any sales conversation.

 What the prospect gets.
-A personalised report with a band assignment (Not Ready, Foundation, Growth Engine, or Signature), a specific first-move recommendation, and an optional Statement of Work matched to their answers.
+A personalised report with a readiness band (Emerging, Ready, or Advanced), a specific first-move recommendation, and an optional Statement of Work matched to their answers.
 The report is delivered immediately on completion, not after a sales call.

 What IGP gets.
-A qualifier that filters the wrong clients out and matches the right clients to the right tier.
-Prospects who score Not Ready are sent to a re-engagement sequence with educational content.
-Prospects who match Foundation, Growth Engine or Signature get a direct response from Jan within the Operator Contact Guarantee window.
+A qualifier that filters the wrong clients out and identifies the right ones for a 90-Day Sprint.
+Prospects who score Emerging are sent to a re-engagement sequence with educational content.
+Prospects who score Ready or Advanced get a direct response from Jan within the Architect Contact Guarantee window.